timotholt/sba308a/README.md

 Commit frequently to the git repository. | 5% | ✅ |
 Include a README file that contains a description of your application. | 2% | ✅ |
 Level of effort displayed in creativity, presentation, and user experience. | 5% | ✅ |

+The search box doesn't work yet, but clicking on a state does!
+Ran out of time.

 ---